Kill la Kill Volume Three

 Price: $29.95 AUD (DVD) – Available Here / $34.95 AUD (Blu-ray) – Available Here

 This volume brings us up to and past the half-way point of the series.
-The action, the sheer insanity of the series and every other aspect of the series (for better or worse) have all remained consistent so far.
+The action, the sheer insanity of the series and every other aspect of the series have all remained consistent so far, for better or worse.
 Some episodes have been better than others, but the creative team always manages to find some way to make every episode entertaining.
 This volume promises more violent action that the previous volumes, so do these five episodes maintain that same level of quality of the previous nine episodes, or is the action unnecessarily violent and over-the-top?

 After defeating Ira Gamagoori in the first battle of the final round of the First Naturals Election, Ryuko is now up against Houka Inumuta.
 Using his skills of data collection and analysis, he is able to dodge many of Ryuko’s attacks.
 Comparatively, this battle seems to be over far quicker than all the other matches, but it becomes clear that this fight did not take place so Inumuta could defeat Ryuko, but rather so he could gather more data about her fighting capabilities for future reference.
 She then immediately faces Nonon Jakuzure, who uses the power of sound to overpower Ryuko and leave her and Senketsu unable to focus clearly on formulating a plan to defeat Jakuzure.
 Ryuko then gains the power of flight and takes off like a rocket, eventually winning by using Jakuzure’s own power to defeat her.
 Uzu Sanageyama is now all that remains of the Elite Four, the other three members of which are now sitting rather intimidatingly next to the hyper-energetic Mako Mankanshoku.

-The visuals are still consistent, with the animation being fluid even during the most fast-paced action scenes these episodes have to offer.
-There is an slightly increased reliance on still frames though, suggesting that there may have been production issues caused by the budget or time constraints, but given the insanity of the show, it could just as easily be an intentional stylistic choice.
+The visuals are still consistent, and the animation is fluid even during the most fast-paced action scenes these episodes have to offer.
+There is an slightly increased reliance on still frames, though, suggesting that there may have been production issues caused by the budget or time constraints.
+However, given the insanity of the show, it could just as easily be an intentional stylistic choice.

 Female sexualisation is still prominent and frequently thrust right into the viewer’s face, but there is at least some ‘equal opportunity’ fan-service with the male transformation sequences, which still continue to be censored by the sourceless ray of light that fans of ecchi anime are undoubtedly quite familiar with.
-The male nudity does bring up questions about what is and is not morally acceptable at Honnouji Academy and the surrounding district, with Ryuko’s teacher Aikuro Mikisugi again displaying his nipples which inexplicably produce a bright purple light, and Ira Gamagoori being almost completely naked next to Mako following his defeat in the First Naturals Election.
+The male nudity does bring up questions about what is and is not morally acceptable at Honnouji Academy and the surrounding district; Ryuko’s teacher Aikuro Mikisugi again displays his nipples, which inexplicably produce a bright purple light.
+Also, Ira Gamagoori is almost completely naked next to Mako following his defeat in the First Naturals Election.
 It is ironic then that Houka Inumuta, a fellow member of the Elite Four, gets told off by Gamagoori for wearing a tracksuit, and that Gamagoori also tells off Uzu Sanageyama, another member of the Elite Four, for wearing nothing at all.